09:00 Registration (with Coffee & Tea)

 Sabrina van Heukelum (Nijmegen) Deviations in the trauma memory engram of susceptible mice (15')

-Emma Clephas (Nijmegen) Effect of the stress hormones norepinephrine and corticosterone on memory flexibility and its neuronal representation (15')
+Emma Clephas (Nijmegen) Effects of the stress hormone corticosterone on memory inference and its neuronal representation (15')

 Jeniffer Sanguino-Gomez (Amsterdam) Glucocorticoid receptors in microglia mediate corticosteroid effects on contextual memory formation (15')